Knowledgebase (2328)

 </dependencies>

-- Create a Presentation object and load one sample document using Presentation.loadFromFile() method.
+- Load a sample PowerPoint document using Presentation.loadFromFile() method.

-- Save the document two to another file using Presentation.saveToFile() method.
+- Save the PowerPoint presentation as HTML using Presentation.saveToFile() method.

 - Java